 The present paper is also very much related to the literature on intergenerational transfers and aggregate wealth accumulation.
 However as far we know our paper is the first attempt to account for the observed historical evolution of inheritance, and to take a long run perspective on these issues.
-Although the perception of a long term decline of inheritance relatively to labor income seems to be relatively widespread, to our knowledge there are the 1980s-1990s.
-As they rightly point out, it is not so much that the "working rich" have replaced "couponclipping rentiers", but rather that "the two groups now appear to co-habitate at the top end of the distribution".
-See Kopczuk and Saez (2004) for the U.S., Piketty, Postel-Vinay and Rosenthal (2006) for France, and Roine and Waldenstrom (2009) for Sweden.
+Although the perception of a long term decline of inheritance relatively to labor income seems to be relatively widespread, to our knowledge there are very few papers which formulate this perception explicitly.
+For instance, in their famous

+&lt;sup>9 See Kopczuk and Saez (2004) for the U.S., Piketty, Postel-Vinay and Rosenthal (2006) for France, and Roine and Waldenstrom (2009) for Sweden.
 These studies follow the pioneering work by Lampman (1962) and Atkinson and Harrison (1978), who respectively use U.S. 1922-1956 estate tax tabulations and U.K. 1923-1972 estate tax tabulations in order to compute top wealth share series.

-Given the relatively low quality of available wealth data for the recent period, especially regarding top global wealth holders, one should be modest and cautious about this conclusion.
+&lt;sup>10 Given the relatively low quality of available wealth data for the recent period, especially regarding top global wealth holders, one should be modest and cautious about this conclusion.

-&lt;sup>12 One exception is Edlund and Kopczuk (2009), who use the fraction of women in top estate brackets as a proxy for the relative importance of inherited vs self-made wealth.
+&lt;sup>11 One exception is Edlund and Kopczuk (2009), who use the fraction of women in top estate brackets as a proxy for the relative importance of inherited vs self-made wealth.
 This is a relatively indirect way to study inheritance, however, and it ought to be supplemented by direct measures.